JMPerez/spotify-web-api-js/README.md

 #### Music metadata
 - Albums, artists, tracks and playlists
-- Audio features for tracks
+- Audio features and audio analysis for tracks
 - Albums for a specific artist
 - Top tracks for a specific artist
 - Artists similar to a specific artist